-She holds a B.A. in sociology and political science from the University of Pennsylvania and a Master of Education degree in elementary education from Boston College.
+She holds a B.A. in Spanish and English from Colgate University and an M.A. in Hispanic Studies from Boston College.

 Why did you choose to work at Morgan Park Academy?

-She holds a B.S. in Elementary Education at the University of Illinois Urbana-Champaign and a Master’s degree in Curriculum and Instruction at National Louis University.
+She holds a B.S. in secondary education from the University of Illinois at Urbana-Champaign and a Master of Education degree from the University of St. Francis.